The path to your study!

 All good things come in threes:

-- Please check the academic requirements
+- Please check the subject-specific requirements

-- Apply for a university program
+- Apply for a spot in the study program

 You can only be permitted for the master’s program Global Logistics if you:

 - have successfully completed a bachelor’s degree in Logistics, Foreign Trade, Production or Supply Chain Management with the standard duration of six semesters with a minimum of 180 credit points or have a degree that fulfils the academic requirements stated in number 2.

 - The completed degree must include proof of knowledge and application competence in at least one of the following areas: